In this episode of Sound Like, Rabea & Matt attempt to recreate the distinctive sound of the legendary Jimi Hendrix - for under £1500!

 To appease the players that crave this unique sound, Jim Dunlop currently produce the Hendrix Signature Fuzz Face Mini.
 Faithfully recreating the sound of his original units, this tiny pedal has a mini enclosure so that you can easily mount it to your pedalboard.
 Striking the perfect balance between old and new with its vintage tone and modern size, both traditionalists and contemporary players are catered for.

 You can hear this pedal in action in the majority of the playing clips in the video.
-Check out the “Voodoo Child” and “Foxy Lady” excerpts especially, where Rabea uses it to play the main riffs.
+Check out the “Voodoo Child” and “Foxy Lady” excerpts in particular, where Rabea uses it to play the main riffs.

 Although Rabea and Matt picked out this pedal, they didn’t end up using it in the video.
-However, that may be because the Univibe was something that Hendrix employed only in his later years with The Band of Gypsys, in ‘69-’70.
+However, that may be because the Univibe was something that Hendrix employed only in his later years with The Band of Gypsys.

 Jimi therefore used this commonly as a solo boost of sorts, via his original Roger Mayer stompbox.
 The Octavix isn’t too far away from that particular pedal from a tonal perspective, and you can hear Rabea using the effect in the “Voodoo Child”, “Purple Haze” and “Foxy Lady” excerpts.